smxi/acxi/README.txt

 --------------------------------------------------------------------------------
 acxi is a tool that syncs/converts lossless (flac, wav, raw) music libraries to compressed (mp3,ogg,opus) versions of the lossless library.
 It also can convert aif, raw, shn, and wav to flac.
+It also creates/checks md5, ffp files, tags your collection (read man page), embeds images, and much more.

 acxi is developed as features are requested or discovered useful.
 It will in general 'just work' for as long as it's installed, though it is a good idea to